 Stuart Dew 2008

-NEVER judge a book by its cover or a footballer by his waistline.
-In his days with Port Adelaide, Stuart Dew produced a respectable AFL career playing 180 games over 10 seasons and claiming a flag with the Power back in 2004.
+Never judge a book by its cover or a footballer by his waistline.
+In his days with Port Adelaide, Stuart Dew produced a respectable career playing 180 games over 10 seasons and claiming a flag with the Power back in 2004.
 Alistair Clarkson managed to coax Dew out of retirement to start the 2008 season, with Dew’s rather round physique becoming a popular talking point throughout the year.
-Clarko’s decision to bring Dew and his booming left foot back into the AFL was under intense scrutiny in the ’08 Grand Final between Geelong and Hawthorn, but the former Port utility repaid the faith for his head coach late in the third.
+Clarko’s decision to bring Dew and his booming left foot back into the AFL was under intense scrutiny in the ’08 Grand Final between Geelong and Hawthorn, but the former Port utility repaid the faith for his head coach late in the third quarter.
 The Hawks launched an assault before three-quarter time scoring four goals in less than three minutes to push the margin out to 30 points.
 Not only did Dew kick two of those majors, but he also played a pivotal role in setting up the other two and it’s fair to say Hawthorn wouldn’t have walked away as 2008 premiers without Dew’s heroics.

 Xavier Ellis 2008